ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 ### Win conditions

 - In Drafting phase, player need to being picked into a team or become captains to advanced.
-- In the Regular stage and Quarterfinals, teams need to win 6 maps to win a match (best of 11).
+- In the Regular stage, teams need to win 6 maps to win a match (best of 11).
-- In Semifinals and Finals, teams need to win 7 maps to win a match (best of 13).
+- In Quarterfinals, Semifinals and Finals, teams need to win 7 maps to win a match (best of 13).

 ### Match procedures